List of smoking bans: Nigeria

 Smoking is prohibited in public places in Lagos, Nigeria, and is punishable by a fine of not less than N200 and not exceeding N1000 or to imprisonment to a term of not less than one month and not exceeding two years or to both such fine and imprisonment.

 North Macedonia

 North Macedonia has a comprehensive national smoke-free law covering all public indoor areas, and in some cases in outdoor areas.
 Smoking is prohibited in bars, cafes, restaurants, and nightclubs starting 1 January 2010.
+However, most businesses and establishments currently ignore the smoke free laws.
 Smoking is permitted only in people's homes, at open spaces and public areas free of sporting competitions, cultural and entertainment events, gatherings and other public events.

 Norway

 In Norway, smoking has been restricted in public buildings, workplaces and public transportation since 1988, often allowing for separate, walled-off smoking areas of restaurants, pubs, etc. Since 1 June 2004, smoking has been prohibited in all indoor public areas.
 Outside some places this ban includes the immediate area surrounding the doorways, etc. Advertising for tobacco has been illegal by law since 1975 (The tobacco related damage protection act).
 The smoking ban also includes vaping since 1 July 2017.